 The other thing you need to know about certain index funds, which are often called "exchange traded funds" or "ETFs", is that they might become illiquid if fear starts to build up in the index that it's tracking.

-You can move in and out of an ETF easily unless the price starts to drop significantly.
+You can move in and out of an ETF easily like a stock unless the price starts to drop significantly.

 Bond-related ETFs own very illiquid bonds underneath a liquid ETF.
 It's an index tracking bond indexes, but if the ETF starts to drop, it could quickly become something you can't sell at any kind of a price.